jetstream-cloud/js2docs/docs/general/policies.md

 ### Router Quota Policies

 By default, every project on Jetstream2 is started with a **router quota = 1**, in part to maximize available IP addresses as well as decrease the time needed for periodic maintenance.

+We'd prefer to have people follow a traditional data center or building approach where you have one router to many subnets.
+The VMs on a particular subnet are still isolated from the other subnet traffic.

 Each project can submit a help request to increase this quota along with justification for the increase.